garden-io/garden/docs/guides/code-synchronization.md

 ### An advanced example

-This example demonstrates several of the more advanced options that dev mode offers.
+This example demonstrates several of the more advanced options.
 For more details on the options available, see the sections above.

 ```yaml
 kind: Project